 In other words, Rhythm is sound and silence of different lengths; or Notes and Rests of different durations.
 Without looking at sheet music, we can analyze the sound duration from radio, internet, or wherever there's music.

 Why doesn't music sound random, like other noises?
 Because the sounds are setup to the Keys.
 Likewise, note phrases are divided into pieces that are catchy, and sometimes symmetrical in their divisions.
 The durations for each note or rest are in equal complementary parts.

 Songs' phrases contain different note lengths or durations, sounding catchy and pleasant.
 Beginning musicians may ignore rhythm to concentrate on getting the sound to mesh properly with the keys, or chords.
 But no one wants to get up and move to a boring sound.
-We've gotta punch it up with rhythm!
+So punch it up with rhythm!

 Play melody notes, making some shorter and louder for emphasis.
 The phrase's feel changes.
 Our minds may get so stimulated by a phrase, that another pops into being, to continue the line of melody.
 That's true Improvisation, when inspiration springs from sound.